populse/mia_processes/docs/html/_sources/documentation/pipelines/qualityControl/Bold_mriqc.rst.txt

 Get no-reference IQMs (image quality metrics) from functional (BOLD) data using mriqc functional workflow (`mriqc v22.06 <https://mriqc.readthedocs.io/en/22.0.6/>`_).

+**Disclaimer**: A special effort has been made to provide a pipeline in Mia that gives as much as possible the same result as when computing with the native MRIQC.
+The variation in results between multiple runs of the same inputs is the result of random sampling and floating point precision errors.
+These variations are usually small, but if an identical result is sought between multiple runs, the environment variable ANTS_RANDOM_SEED should be set (e.g. ANTS_RANDOM_SEED = 1).
+Further discussion is available `in a mia_processes ticket <https://github.com/populse/mia_processes/issues/16>`_.

 --------------------------------------

 **Pipeline insight**